simonthelwall/odsR/README.md

 IN DEVELOPMENT:

--   AddOrgName (insert an Organisation Name column to a data frame that contains Organisation Codes)
+-   addorgname (add an Organisation Name column to a data frame that contains Organisation Codes)
 -   OrgRelLkp (create lookup tables from one organisation type to another based on relationship information held within the ODS API)

 **Datasets:**